-EMT-Emergency Medical Technician
+Emergency Medical Technician Paramedic and Licensed Paramedic

-The EMT must demonstrate competency in handling emergencies utilizing all Basic Life Support equipment and skills in accordance with all behavioral objectives in the National EMS Education Standards, National Registry of Emergency Medical Technicians and the Texas Department State Health Human Services/EMS.
-In addition, the information contained in the FEMA document entitled "Recognizing and Identifying Hazardous Material" shall be part of the course curriculum.
+A minimum curriculum shall include all content required by the current National EMS Education Standards, National Registry of Emergency Medical Technicians and the Texas Department State Health Human Services/EMS In addition, the information contained in the FEMA document entitled "Recognizing and Identifying Hazardous Material" shall be part of the course curriculum.
+Manual external defibrillation is a required skill.